Helping our Community

 We are all aware of the homeless situation in our country but how many of us have ever really stopped to consider that there are children who are homeless?
 I’ll be the first to admit I never really thought about it until I saw a CBS 60 Minutes report that aired in 2011 on this subject.
 I immediately took action when I first learned that approximately 964 Brevard County students were homeless; that number has since grown to over 1600.
 Through the Space Coast Association of REALTORS, I founded and chair the Brevard’s Children in Need Committee as well as President of our newly formed Space Coast REALTORS Charitable Foundation, both first for our Association.

-Since 2011, we’ve raised more than $500,000 to assist homeless and other students with great need in every public school throughout Brevard County.
+Since 2011, we’ve raised over $750,000 to assist homeless and other students with great need in every public school throughout Brevard County.
 The money raised has been used to meet specific needs by providing temporary housing, food, backpacks, school supplies, clothing, shoes or even glasses, to mention a few.
 Approximately, 8000 students needs have been met and teachers no longer need to reach into their own pockets.

 In addition, throughout the year, toiletries are collected and distributed to the schools.
 Many kids will go to school early to shower because they either don’t have water or somewhere safe to shower.
 All of these efforts have helped the children shed the image of being an outsider to their classmates by allowing them to become more of an equal amongst their peers.